The Normal Age For Kids To Start Masturbating Is Earlier Than You Think

-Walking in on your kid masturbating might be shocking, but it's nothing to freak out about.
-Psychologists explain what is normal and what’s not.
+Walking in on your kid masturbating is nothing to freak out about.

 The weirdest thing about childhood masturbation is that even though it’s ubiquitous, it’s considered weird.
 But experts agree that normal, healthy young boys and girls will masturbate, much like adults.
 The biggest difference between children masturbating and everyone else doing it is that kids don’t know that masturbation is sexual yet.
 They just know that it feels good.
 The weirdness happens when it’s placed in an adult context of sexuality.